-Note: All information in this section is current as of May 2023.
+Note: All information in this section is current as of May 2024.
 Guidance will be updated with any new information as received by ISBE.

-On March 27, 2020, the CARES Act was passed and signed into law, establishing funds through which LEAs may apply for and receive federal dollars.
-Subsequent acts were passed and signed into law on December 27, 2020, and March 11, 2021, establishing similar funds through which LEAs may apply for and receive federal dollars.
-For the purposes of Site-Based Expenditure Reporting, any LEA expending funds received through these COVID-19-related federal funding streams must include the expenditures in reporting, either within per-pupil calculations or as a reported exclusion.
+For the purposes of Site-Based Expenditure Reporting, any LEA expending funds received through COVID-19-related federal funding streams must include the expenditures in reporting, either within per-pupil calculations or as a reported exclusion.
 Any federal stimulus funding included within per-pupil calculations should be reported as federally funded.

 In determining whether a federal stimulus-funded expenditure should be reported within per-pupil calculations or as a reported exclusion, LEAs should apply the usual guidance on expenditures excluded from per-pupil calculations.
-(See page 12.)
-ISBE recommends that LEAs treat all federal stimulus- funded expenditures as possible expenditures to be included and then apply the specific Fund/Function/Object exclusions to determine how any individual expenditure should be counted - as part of the per-pupil calculations or within the lump sum of exclusions.
-LEAs are reminded that here, asin most instances, they are afforded the flexibility to make the reporting decision that most accurately reflects their actual service delivery without incurring undue reporting burden.
+(See page 10.)
+ISBE recommends that LEAs treat all federal stimulus-funded expenditures as possible expenditures to be included and then apply the specific Fund/Function/Object exclusions to determine how any individual expenditure should be counted - as part of the per-pupil calculations or within the lump sum of exclusions.
+LEAs are reminded that here, as in most instances, they are afforded the flexibility to make the reporting decision that most accurately reflects their actual service delivery without incurring an undue reporting burden.

 For federal stimulus-funded expenditures determined to be included in per-pupil calculations, LEAs will determine whether to categorize individual expenditures as site-level or district-centralized.
-(See page 14.)
 LEAs should attempt to categorize these expenditures in a similar manner as their typical expenditures.
 For example, usual expenditures on teachers assigned to specific schools are considered site-level expenditures.
 Therefore, any federal stimulus-funded expenditure directly supporting site-specific teachers should be reported as a site-level expenditure.
 Conversely, transportation expenditures are typically categorized as district-centralized expenditures.
 Therefore, any federal stimulus-funded expenditure on transportation - even if the transportation is for food, not for students - should be reported as a district-centralized expenditure and allocated across sites as the LEA sees fit.
 Please keep in mind that all federal stimulus-funded expenditures included in per-pupil calculations should be reported as federally funded, regardless of whether they are site-level or district-centralized.

 The primary federal stimulus funding stream for public school districts has been the Elementary and Secondary School Emergency Relief (ESSER) Fund.
-Any ESSER dollars received in FY 2023 for the reimbursement of state/local expenditures made in a prior fiscal year will not be captured in the FY 2023 Site-Based Expenditure Report due to their being reimbursements rather than expenditures in FY 2023.
+Any ESSER dollars received in FY 2024 for the reimbursement of state/local expenditures made in a prior fiscal year will not be captured in the FY 2024 Site-Based Expenditure Report due to their being reimbursements rather than expenditures in FY 2024.
 (The original expenditures should have been captured in a prior reporting year.)
-All FY 2023 expenditures fundedby ESSER will be captured in this FY 2023 report and should be reported as federally funded.
+All FY 2024 expenditures funded by ESSER will be captured in this FY 2024 report and should be reported as federally funded.

-Some charter schools may receive federally guaranteed loans for small businesses through the CARES Act or other federal stimulus funds related to COVID-19.
+Some charter schools may receive federally guaranteed loans for small businesses through federal stimulus funds related to COVID-19.
 Per usual guidance, any repayment of those loans should be counted within the lump sum of exclusions (Function 5000: Debt Services).
 Any expenditures paid with the loan proceeds should be reported according to usual reporting guidance.